 P.M.
 Cohn's completely primal elements Zero-Dimensional Commutative Rings (eds.
 D.F.
 Anderson and D. Dobbs) Marcel Dekker, New York, 1995, 115-123 (with D.D.
 Anderson).

-Note *: The papers with Dan and David Anderson marked with (Fact 1), (Fact 2), (Fact 3) were written and submitted in that order.
+The Basis of Modern day Factorization Theory: The papers with Dan and David Anderson marked with (Fact 1), (Fact 2), (Fact 3) were written and submitted in that order.
 The paper marked (Fact 2) appeared earlier but it refers to (Fact 1) indicating that (Fact 1) was to appear.
 Whatever the order, these papers formed the basis of what is called the Factorization Theory.
 Some authors prefer to use “non-Unique Factorization” for what I call Factorization, but I have serious misgivings about that.
 My point is “Factorization” includes Unique Factorization, where the ideas of the Factorization Theory evolved from, whereas the term “non-Unique Factorization” obviously shuns Unique Factorization.
-It is remarkable though that the non-Unique Factorization crowd often end up using Unique Factorization in one form or another to ply their business.
+It is remarkable though that the non-Unique Factorization crowd often end up using Unique Factorization in one form or another.
 The notion of “factorization in integral domains” was translated into the monoid setup by Franz Halter-Koch and Alfred Geroldinger.
 For their early work see [Factorization in integral domains, edited by D.D.
 Anderson, Lecture Notes in Pure and Applied Mathematics, Volume 189, Dekker, 1997].
 Also, see the book by Alfred Geroldinger and Franz Halter-Koch [non-Unique Factorizations: Algebraic Combinatorial and Analytic Theory, Chapman & Hall/CRC 2006].
-These two gentlemen and their group at Karl Franzen University, Graz, Austria have greatly expanded the scope of Factorization.
-Now a bit of whining, “Google Scholar” does not even show as many citations of (Fact 2) and (Fact 3), as Math.
-Reviews does and Math.
-Reviews is very choosey about journals citation in which could be called citation.
-(These days I am apparently reaping the rewards of this good-natured whining.
-I did notice some haphazard changes as a result, apparently to appease me, but this could not be Google, Google is too big to even know of my whining.
-It could be the guys who misuse Google for their petty ends.)
+These two gentlemen and their group at Karl Franzen University, Graz, Austria have greatly expanded the scope of Factorization.)

 Last Updated: June 13, 2005